humdrum-tools/vhv-demos/minieditor/index.md

 	var Input = document.querySelector("#input");
 ```

-In this case the Humdurm data is hidden since it is stored
+In this case the Humdrum data is hidden since it is stored
 in a `<script>` element, but any element, such as a `div` could
 be used to store the Humdrum data visibly on the page.